geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-10/meeting-transcript.md

 No, I don't think they want AMD hardware.

 ##### **Chenyu** [[00:13:26](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=806)]
-I think if we...
+I think if we..

 ##### **Geohot** [[00:13:27](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=807)]
-Okay, if Comma is not really using...
+Okay, if Comma is not really using..

 ##### **Geohot** [[00:13:30](https://www.youtube.com/watch?v=VsR6zf1bJrw&t=810)]
 Who are these users we are talking about that potentially would use TinyGrid for training?